amirzaei1367/intern2023/text_2_sql/README.md

 provide the means of quering a given database without the need to learn the SQL expression language.
 The model that was used in this project was Llama 2.
 In particular the 7B-chat variant was used.
 For more information about these models go here:
 [https://about.fb.com/news/2023/07/llama-2/](url)

+views.py contains the the endpoints for both the TopicExtractionService as well as the TextToSqlService.